How to Set Up Per-Product Shipping in WooCommerce

 Per-product shipping allows you to assign specific shipping charges to individual products, ensuring that customers pay a fair price while your profits stay intact.

-Why should you charge per-product shipping in WooCommerce?
+Why Use Per-Product shipping in WooCommerce?

 Advanced Flat Rate Shipping Methods